 Fifteen years later, at the Landmark Forum, I had a breakthrough.
 I realized and immediately felt the impact of that decision I’d made, essentially “divorcing” my father.
 Not having him in my life was one of the reasons I’d been attracting inappropriate men all

-.
+those years.
 I realized that the men I attracted were people I wanted to subconsciously “fix,” so as to re-create my familiar, dysfunctional childhood.
 I realized the actions I took as a hurt child would become some of the saddest of my life.
 I had a father, and I rejected him.
 In turn, I dragged that “story” around for years.
 Unbeknownst to me, it was my biggest blind spot.

 Another important breakthrough had to do with my relationship to my family.
 As I mentioned, I had a rather lonely childhood.
 When I was born, my mother and her family stopped speaking over a disagreement that no one could remember.
 When I was nine, my mother and I ran into an old couple on the steps of the synagogue, and suddenly they all burst out crying.